casualsurvivors/casualsurvivors.github.io/content/sons of the forest/guides/glider/index.md

 ![Sons of the Forest Glider Location 11](img/gliderlocation11.webp)

 ## Glider Location 12
 Right above the lake on the rocky ridge.
-Great spot for those looking to explore the golf coarse.
+Great spot for those looking to explore the golf course.
 ![Sons of the Forest Glider Location 12](img/gliderlocation12.webp)

 ## More Possible Locations